Lisandrad/Expanding-Cards/README.md

 # Expanding-Cards
-First of 50 projects in 50 days
+1st of 50 projects in 50 days